gillkyle/sol-journal/README.md

 - 🔥 Authentication: Cloud firestore persists registered users to a users document and saved journal entries to an entries document
 - 🎨 Dark Theme: the `src/styles/theme.js` file contains a set of colors and default styles that are applied to components with Emotion.
 A default light and dark theme are already in the file
-- 🔍 Search: Full-text search of a user's entries stored in Firestore for quick access to past entries
+- 🔍 Search: full-text search of a user's entries stored in Firestore for quick access to past entries
-- 🖥 Mobile Friendly: Designed to look great on mobile as well as desktop, with easy navigation on both
+- 🖥 Mobile Friendly: designed to look great on mobile as well as desktop, with easy navigation on both
-- 💡 PWA: Being a progressive web app makes it installable from Chrome/Safari on desktop, or be added to the homescreen on iOS/Android
+- 💡 PWA: being a progressive web app makes it installable from Chrome/Safari on desktop, or be added to the homescreen on iOS/Android
-- 🔌 Offline Support: Read/write when you're offline and let the updates happen when your connection is restored
+- 🔌 Offline Support: read/write when you're offline and let the updates happen when your connection is restored
+- 🗄 Export: backup all of your entries at any time to save your data

 ## Deploy